By CPA Global News ‑ July 18, 2019

 “I always say that I’ll try anything once.
 I’m open to any experience where I will learn something new – whether it’s about a subject, myself or something completely surprising,” she continues.

 The move paid off, but not in the way she expected.
 Doris spent her 12 months overseas meeting people from around the world which reignited her desire to explore international business.
 Foregoing the arts, Doris returned to Vienna to study international commerce and - in parallel - a Bachelor and Master’s degree in communications and psychology.

 In 2001 Doris co-founded early data analytics start-up FASresearch, providing specialized data analytics solutions to the private and public sector.
 When the company expanded to the US, Doris moved to San Francisco and later New York city to set up the business and lead the development.
 Working largely in the telecoms and pharmaceutical industry, she was attending a Women in Pharma networking lunch when she met Antoinette Konski - a Patent Attorney and Partner at Foley & Lardner.

 “We started talking about a hypothesis she had developed around the US experiencing a brain drain during the Bush administration and how some of the most groundbreaking stem cell research and funding had moved away,” says Doris.
 “I was working on some algorithms at the time and suggested I could help.”

-Doris went on to develop an approach to analysing the patent landscape based on patent citations.
-By finding new ways to extract and visualise the most important patents in the landscape and illustrate the trajectory of research, Doris was able to show the most groundbreaking innovations had indeed moved away from the US.
-Antoinette and Doris’ research was published in Nature Biotechnology, giving Doris the personal confidence and recognition to realise she was really onto something.
+Doris went on to develop an approach to analyzing the patent landscape based on patent citations.
+By finding new ways to extract and visualize the most important patents in the landscape and illustrate the trajectory of research, Doris was able to show the most groundbreaking innovations had indeed moved away from the US.
+Antoinette and Doris’ research was published in Nature Biotechnology, giving Doris the personal confidence and recognition to realize she was really onto something.

 In 2009, Doris was on the move again.